Jagdterrier sizes. Jagdterrier, or German hunting terrier. Condition of eyes, ears, teeth, paws

 Hunting Terrier (video)

-Yagas do not need daily care.
-Their coat is short and sheds in season.
-It is rarely necessary to bathe such dogs, since the wool itself is quite coarse, so it will perfectly repel moisture and dirt, and will be able to cleanse itself.
+Yags do not require daily care.
+Their fur is short and sheds seasonally.
+Such dogs rarely need to be bathed, since the coat itself is quite coarse, so it will perfectly repel moisture and dirt, and will be able to clean itself.

-But the character of the dog is not easy, so the main points of keeping a jagdterrier relate specifically to problems with behavior.
-Since the dog is distinguished by activity and endurance, it needs to be walked often.
+But the dog’s character is not easy, so the main points of keeping a Jagdterrier relate specifically to behavioral problems.
+Since the dog is active and resilient, it needs to be walked often.
 Additional physical activity is required.
-If on walks the dog will realize its natural ability to the hunt, then at home her character will be very good.
-She will not spoil things, bark at home.
+If on walks the dog realizes its natural ability to hunting, then at home her character will be very good.
+She will not spoil things or bark at family members.

 But there is another variety - the so-called sofa.
-Due to its small size and pleasant appearance she is often chosen not for hunting, but as a pet.
-However, do not think that the character of such a dog is calm.
-She can destroy everything in the house and bite the guests, since it is still a hunting dog and she needs a place for active rest.
+Due to its small size and pleasant appearance it is often chosen not for hunting, but as a pet.
+However, you should not think that the character of such a dog is calm.
+She can destroy everything in the house and bite guests, since she is still a hunting dog and needs a place for active rest.

-When choosing a yagdterrier, it must be borne in mind that the dog does not get along well with rabbits, mice, rats, birds, cats and other small animals.
-It is very difficult for them to suppress hunting instincts, so that the pet may simply die.
+When choosing a Jagdterrier, you must take into account that the dog does not get along well with rabbits, mice, rats, birds, cats and other small animals.
+It is very difficult for them to suppress hunting instincts, so the pet may simply die.

-In relation to other dogs, Jagdterriers also rarely behave tolerantly.
+Jagdterriers also rarely behave tolerantly towards other dogs.
 They usually prefer fighting and barking.
 They constantly provoke other pets into conflicts, and if the opponent is clumsy, they can greatly harm him.
-But with the right upbringing and good experience, you can achieve neutrality between dogs, especially if they are also heterosexual.
+But with proper upbringing and good experience, you can achieve neutrality between dogs, especially if they are also of different sexes.
 Then they will establish friendly relations.

 Pet training

-During training, you need to be firm, demanding and consistent.
-But excesses are also not needed, since the jagdterrier simply will not obey a fussy, nervous, overly weak, or, conversely, a tough person.
+During training you need to be firm, demanding and consistent.
+But excesses are also not necessary, since the Jagdterrier simply will not obey a fussy, nervous, overly weak or, conversely, tough person.

-In order for a pet to receive the highest score on tests, it must have a dead grip on the throat, cheeks, and the back of the head - the place depends on the type of animal.
-Moreover, the grip must be long-lasting.
-Despite the size of the beast with which the jagdterrier enters into battle, he holds it with a stranglehold.
+In order for a pet to receive the highest score in tests, it must have a death grip on the throat, cheeks, and back of the head - the location depends on the type of animal.
+Moreover, the grip should be long.
+Despite the size of the animal with which the Jagdterrier enters into battle, he holds it with a death grip.
 Half of the dogs of this breed do this.
-The jaws can only be unclenched with a shovel.
-But the second half prefers to exhaust the beast with constant attacks in its pain points, and driving them out of their holes.
-Moreover, jagdterriers are not taught this - they have congenital features.
-They are from birth brave and determined fighters, so not every person has enough experience and perseverance to raise a worthy dog.
+You can only open your jaws with a shovel.
+But the second half prefers to exhaust the beast with constant attacks on its pain points, and driving them out of their holes.
+Moreover, Jagdterriers are not taught this - they have innate characteristics.
+They are brave and determined fighters from birth, so not every person has enough experience and perseverance to raise a worthy dog.

-Dogs of this breed are not suitable for permanent residence in the city, especially if the pet owner does not have experience in keeping dogs of a hunting type.
-But if you properly load the game terrier at least 2 times a week, then in such conditions he will be able to live in the city.
+Dogs of this breed are not suitable for permanent residence in the city, especially if the pet owner does not yet have experience in keeping hunting dogs.
+But if you give the Jagdterrier a good workout at least 2 times a week, then in such conditions he will be able to live in the city.

-As a load, it is better to arrange various tests for the dog in nature: to dig holes, watch a blood trail, etc. Lessons on the site are also suitable.
-A person should be prepared for the fact that on a walk the dog will:
+As a workout, it is better to arrange various tests for the dog in nature: digging holes, watching a blood trail, etc. Exercises on the site are also suitable.
+A person should be prepared for the fact that during a walk the dog will:

 1. Ignore the command if you see birds, cats and other small animals.
-Neither screaming, nor physical punishment, nor regular detentions will save you from this.
+Neither screaming, nor physical punishment, nor regular detention will save you from this.

-2. To batter other people, and sometimes throw themselves at them.
-It's just that a dog of this breed is very wary of strangers.
+2. Bark at other people, and sometimes rush at them.
+It’s just that a dog of this breed is very wary of strangers.
 The same goes for guests.

-3. Throwing at other animals, especially if dogs of the same sex.
+3. Throwing themselves at other animals, especially if the dogs are of the same gender.

 4. Attack vehicles.

-If socialization is early, and upbringing is purposeful and competent, then such an explosive nature can be slightly smoothed out.
-However, a fully controlled urban dog cannot be made a jagdterrier.
-He will be truly happy only with a hunter.
+If socialization is early, and education is focused and competent, then such an explosive nature can be smoothed out a little.
+However, it is not possible to make a Jagd Terrier a fully controllable city dog.
+He will only be truly happy with a hunter.

 Raising a puppy (video)